mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

 One of the reasons that using :program:`sudo` indiscriminately will destroy your Ubuntu is `file permissions <https://help.ubuntu.com/community/FilePermissions>`_.
 For example, if you *simply* open a file and save it as :program:`sudo`, you'll change its permissions, and that might be enough to even block you from logging into Ubuntu via the :abbr:`GUI (Graphics User Interface)`.

 I will not get into detail here about programs to change permissions because we won't need them extensively in these tutorials.
-However, this is important to be aware that this exists and might cause problems.
+However, it is important to be aware that this exists and might cause problems.

-:program:`nautilus`: browzing files with a :abbr:`GUI (Graphical User Interface)`
+:program:`nautilus`: browsing files with a :abbr:`GUI (Graphical User Interface)`
 ---------------------------------------------------------------------------------

 To some extent similar to :program:`explorer` in Windows and :program:`finder` in macOS, :program:`nautilus` is `the default file manager in Ubuntu <https://manpages.ubuntu.com/manpages/jammy/en/man1/nautilus.1.html>`_.